scssyworks/argon-clientlibs/README.md

 npm install --save-dev argon-clientlibs
 ```

 This package works with <a href="https://www.npmjs.com/package/argon">Argon Framework</a>.
-It also works independently if you look a little further.
+It works independently if you look a little further.

 # How does it work?